Communitary Micro Benefit, Social Construction of Cocoa Quality

 The project worked and directly benefited 60 cocoa-producing families, who were present in the training, demonstrations, participatory analysis of risks and opportunities derived from climatic variation and in the design, construction and testing of the solar dryers.

-The information and experiences generated have been and will be accessible to 3,000 producers in the two binational basins, who will have available the tasting and good practices guides for fermentation and drying of cocoa.
+The information and experiences generated have been and will be accessible to 3,000 producers in the two bi-national basins, who will have access to the tasting and good practice guides for fermentation and drying of cocoa.

 Sustainable Development Goals